rna-atlas/rna-atlas.github.io/doc/anno/001_nebla.rst

 a sympathoadrenal identity and neural-crest cell-like (NCC-like)/mesenchymal identity.
 These developmental states are mediated epigenetically through the action of of super-enhancer and super-enhancer related transcriptional factor networks.
-Neuroblastomas can move from one to the other identity under selective pressure, induced by therapy or epigenetic alterations and often contain intermixed populations(Boeva2017; van Groningen2017).
+Neuroblastomas can move from one to the other identity under selective pressure, induced by therapy or epigenetic alterations and often contain intermixed populations [Boeva2017]_, [vanGroningen2017]_.
 We thus decided to search for overlaps between these developmental identities and our clusters.
 Interestingly, we observe the characteristic signature of both lineages in all clusters although expressed to different degrees.
 :abbr:`T062 NEBLA ERBB2 (Neuroblastoma, mesenchymal, ERBB2 overexpression)` in particular is committed to an NCC-like linage as shown by high expression of
 NCC-like and mesenchymal markers (:abbr:`medNES (median Normalized Enrichment Score)` = 1.57,